ray-project/ray/doc/source/ray-core/ray-generator.rst

 ``StopAsyncIteration``

 The ``next`` API blocks the thread until the task generates a next object reference with ``yield``.
-Since the ``ObjectRefGenerator`` is just a Python generator, you can also simply use a for loop to iterate object references.
+Since the ``ObjectRefGenerator`` is just a Python generator, you can also use a for loop to iterate object references.

 If you want to avoid blocking a thread, you can either use asyncio or :ref:`ray.wait API <generators-wait>`.